MahtabSarlak/computational_intelligence_99/README.md

 # computational_intelligence_99
-This repository is for fall 2020 computational Engineering course where i put my assignments assigned throughout the semester.
+This repository is for fall 2020 computational intelligence course where i put my assignments assigned throughout the semester.
 These assignments are a good practice for acquiring basic knowledge regarding Machine/Deep learning.
 ## Assignment Descriptions

 ### HW1